RunKingProgram/HiRRM/README.md

 coefy = Estimate_coefy(Phenotype,inputorders,fixeffect=NULL)
 Hi_RRM(plinkfilename,coefy)
 ```
-The first hierarchical RRM use **Estimate_coefy** fuction to estimate phenotypic regression coefficients
+**Estimate_coefy** is to estimate phenotypic regression coefficients in optimal linear longitudinal trajectory with first hierarchical RRM or LS method.

-The second hierarchical mvLMM use **Hi_RRM** function to associate multiple phenotypic regressions with markers.
+**Hi_RRM** is to associate multiple phenotypic regressions with markers using EMMAX with second hierarchical mvLMM method.

 #### Arguments
 #### Phenotype